rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Introduction

 Our work is closely aligned with, and inspired by, the broader ecosystem of open-source software tools developed for urban research.
 In recent years, a growing number of tools have emerged to support different stages of the research lifecycle.
 These include tools that facilitate data acquisition from sources that are otherwise less accessible to researchers \citep{boeing_osmnx_2017, botta_packaging_2025, botta_rail_2025}, tools for data cleaning, processing, and format conversion \citep{morgan_uk2gtfs_2023, sato_city2graph_2026}, methods for computing or quantifying urban indicators \citep{biljecki_global_2022, mahajan_greenr_2024}, and analytical and modelling tools \citep{felix_reproducible_2025, botta_rail_2025, sevtsuk_madina_2025}.
 More recently, integrated platforms have also been developed that combine several of these functionalities within unified workflows \citep{ito_zensvi_2025, danish_citizen_2025}.
 Within the transport domain specifically, open-source tools have also been developed to enable large-scale accessibility modelling.
 These include language-specific wrappers for the R\textsuperscript{5} routing engine such as \textit{r5r} \citep{pereira_r5r_2021} and \textit{r5py} \citep{fink_r5py_2022}, as well as analytical libraries such as the \textit{accessibility} R package \citep{pereira_accessibility_2025}, which implements a range of accessibility measurement methods.
-These tools have played a crucial role in advancing reproducible research and have informed the design of the methodological workflow presented in this paper.
-In keeping with this open-science ethos, we make the code underlying our framework openly available to enable reuse, replication, and further methodological development by other researchers.
-While our method is specifically optimised for UK BODS data, it should in principle be applicable to any GTFS and real-time vehicle location data that provide a linkable key, making the approach reproducible and transferable to other contexts.
+These tools have played a crucial role in advancing reproducible research and have informed the design of \texttt{rt2gtfs}.
+In keeping with this open-science ethos, we provide the framework as a reusable Python package to enable reuse, replication, and further methodological development by other researchers.
+While \texttt{rt2gtfs} is currently optimised for UK BODS data, the underlying approach is based on GTFS and GTFS-Realtime standards and is in principle applicable to any GTFS and real-time vehicle location dataset that provide a linkable trip-level identifier.

 The remainder of the paper is structured as follows.
 Section~\ref{sec:background} reviews existing research on travel time variability and the incorporation of real-time data into accessibility analysis.
 Section~\ref{sec:methodology} describes the proposed data processing and matching framework in detail.
 Section~\ref{sec:case} presents empirical case studies using England-wide bus data to illustrate the implications for accessibility measurement.
 Finally, Section~\ref{sec:conclusion} discusses limitations and directions for future research.